-FTL is the best option when handling high value, high quantity and time-sensitive shipments.
+FTL is the best option when handling high-value, high-quantity, and time-sensitive shipments.

-For example, if you ship 1 pallet via LTL, the trailer it is on will have to stop at multiple terminals along the way in order to unload all of the shipments that will be delivering from that terminal.
+For example, if you ship 1 pallet via LTL, the trailer it is on will have to stop at multiple terminals along the way in order to unload all of the shipments that will be delivered from that terminal.

 FTL shipments do not face such delays because they go straight from point A to point B. Their transit times are mostly limited by the distance a truck can move per day.